top of page

 Different question?
 Email us at oregonirishdance@gmail.com.

 CAN I SIGN UP FOR CLASSES ANYTIME?
-OR ONLY CERTAIN TIMES DURING THE YEAR?
+CAN I STOP CLASSES ANYTIME?

-You are welcome to sign up at any time, and we offer classes year-round!
-New students start in our Beginner class, which is structured so that new students can start at any time and feel right at home!
-Our lesson plans are crafted so that each student can learn at their own pace.
+Yes & yes!
+Dancers are welcome to sign up for classes at any time of year - we offer classes year-round including summer!
+New students start in a class appropriate for their age, and our program is structured so that new students can start at any time and feel right at home!
+Our lesson plans are crafted so that each student can learn at their own pace and not feel behind or pressured at all.

 HOW DO I ENROLL IN CLASSES ONLINE?